 Creators thrive when they can build their own micro-community within a larger umbrella community.
 This helps with discovery, while still allowing niche content to flourish.

 These principles became our north star – we knew if we could successfully solve these problems in an all-in-one platform, it could change everything for creators.
-We leveraged our research along with new developments in media technology that could dramatically reduce our costs, in order to create a new platform built for discovery, community building, and monetization, all while offering a revolutionary 85% revenue split.
+We leveraged our research along with new developments in streaming technology to create a new platform built for discovery, community hosting, and monetization; all while offering a revolutionary 85% revenue split.
 In the end, we’re proud to say we’ve built something we know creators will love.
 And we’ll continue to evolve as we embark on this journey of building the best platform possible for our creators, transparently.
 This is our commitment to you.

 We can’t wait to shape the future of livestreaming with you.
 See you on LiveSpace.